“Stips;” Loan Salability; Facing Huge Losses; And Why A Competitor Went To Bat For Us

 Why did he do it?
-B/c he is an honest and honorable man; b/c he well understood the risks we faced; and b/c he knows we would do the same for him or any other mortgage bank (as we have many times).
+Because he is an honest and honorable man; because he well understood the risks we faced; and because he knows we would do the same for him or any other mortgage bank (as we have many times).

 That competitor was Chris Mason and I’d like to thank him publicly for his help.

 Thanks again Chris!